Henry C. "Harry" Evans, 1881-1967

 In due course Harry became a walking judge – and he had no superior.
 He was on the R.W.A. list from early 1921 and officiated at many A.A.A.
 Championships and the 1948 Olympic Games.
 Thousands of races on track and road benefitted from his presence as a judge.
 His worth to the Club as an adviser on style and fair walking was inestimable.
 To be disqualified by Harry Evans was to put the issue beyond all doubt; his decisions were accepted without the merest shadow of a protest for everyone recognised that his judgements could not be improved upon.
 As a committee man from 1908 he served the club for a life-time, being made a Life-Member and holding the Presidency of the Club worthily for two years in 1942 and 1943.
-The man was so revered that on Monday 3rd March 1958 the popular Eamonn Andrews TV show 'This Is Your Life' was devoted to Harry Evans.
+He even appeared on the popular Eamonn Andrews TV show 'This Is Your Life' Monday 3rd March 1958 when it was devoted to Belgrave member F.M.
+Stone.

 He was a great believer in breathing and physical exercises for the development of the stomach muscles, and in his earlier days profited by weight lifting.
 Harry was acutely aware as a young baker of the high mortality rate in his trade, largely due to chills developed by working at high temperatures during the night and then going out into the early morning cold; he sought to protect himself by being physically fit and indirectly this brought him into sport and the Belgrave Harriers, where generations learned to regard him with great affection.